Eric Whitacre: Virtual Choir

 Whitacre's Virtual Choir projects were inspired by a video sent to him of a young girl named Britlin Losee from Glen Cove, New York, singing one of his choral pieces.
 Singers record and upload their videos from locations all over the world.
 Each one of the videos is then synchronised and combined into one single performance to create the Virtual Choir.
 Whitacre began with a test run of Sleep, then Lux Aurumque in 2009 and then Sleep again in 2010.
-Whitacre's Virtual Choir performance of Lux Aurumque, has received almost 6.5 million views (as of July 2020), featuring 185 singers from 12 countries.
+Whitacre's Virtual Choir performance of Lux Aurumque has received almost 6.5 million views (as of July 2020), featuring 185 singers from 12 countries.

-Whitacre's Virtual Choir 2.0, "Sleep", was released in April 2011 and involved more than 2,000 voices from 58 countries.
+Whitacre's Virtual Choir 2.0, "Sleep" was released in April 2011 and involved more than 2,000 voices from 58 countries.

 Virtual Choir 3, Water Night, written in 1995, combined 3,746 submissions from 73 countries and was released in April 2012.
 By the entry close date of February 1, 2012, 3,746 videos had been uploaded by 2,945 people in 73 countries, singing one or more parts of "Water Night".
 On April 15, the 100th anniversary of the sinking of the Titanic, the "Water Night" Virtual Choir video was shown in the new Titanic Belfast commemorative building.

 Virtual Choir 4, "Fly to Paradise", contains 8,409 videos from 5,905 people from 101 countries.
 It launched at the Coronation Festival at Buckingham Palace/BBC1 on July 11, 2013.

-The virtual World of Color Honor Choir was put together in 2013 by Eric Whitacre and Disney.
-The song, Glow, was written for the event.
+The virtual World of Color Honor Choir was put together in 2013 by Whitacre and Disney.
+The song "Glow" was written for the event.
 The final product included singers from all over the United States, totaling 1,473 singers.

 The Virtual Youth Choir, in association with UNICEF, launched at the Glasgow 2014 Commonwealth Games opening ceremony.
 It featured 2,292 singers aged 18 and under from more than 80 countries.

 On May 4, 2018, Whitacre announced that Virtual Choir 5 would be his 2015 piece Deep Field.
 Other Virtual Choir projects include 'Glow' written for the Winter Dreams holiday show at Disneyland Adventure Park, California.
-To date, the Virtual Choirs have registered more than 60 million views.
+To date, the virtual choirs have registered more than 60 million views.

-On May 2, 2020, during the COVID-19 pandemic, Whitacre announced that the sixth iteration of Virtual Choir would be an original song entitled Sing Gently.
-It featured 17,572 singers from 129 countries, including 16 performers using Sign Language, and had its world premiere on YouTube on July 19, 2020.
+On May 2, 2020, during the COVID-19 pandemic, Whitacre announced that the sixth iteration of the Virtual Choir would be an original song entitled "Sing Gently".
+It featured 17,572 singers from 129 countries, including 16 performers using Sign Language.
+It had its world premiere on YouTube on July 19, 2020.

 In December 2020, Sing as One, an album of Whitacre's virtual choirs, was released.
-The album contains recordings of all eight virtual choirs listed above.
+The album contains recordings of all eight virtual choirs.